 - Increase self-esteem

-Campbell’s study also found that exercise increases overall cognitive function, supports emotional well-being and improves overall quality of life.
+Campbell’s study also found that exercise increases overall cognitive function, supports emotional well-being and improves the overall quality of life.
 The outdoor scenery and social connections may further boost your mood.

 Golf offers a wealth of physical and mental health benefits.
 If you’re looking for a workout that’s fun to do and allow you to enjoy the outdoors, golf just may be the ideal activity.
+Riddle Village frequently holds golf outings and events throughout the year.
+Learn more by contacting our concierge team.

 Contact our team or give us a call at 610-891-3700 to learn more about the retirement lifestyle offered at Riddle Village Retirement Community.